SDGforskning/sdg-strings/SDG07_query_action_WoS.md

       )
   )
   AND
-      ("energy consum*" OR "sustainab*" OR "energy efficiency" OR "GDP" OR "economic" OR "economy" OR "economies" OR "industry" OR "industrial" OR "manufacturing"
+      ("energy consum*" OR "energy-saving" OR "sustainab*" OR "energy efficiency" OR "GDP" OR "economic" OR "economy" OR "economies" OR "industry" OR "industrial" OR "manufacturing"
       OR ("emission$" NEAR/5 ("carbon" OR "co2"))